esi-neuroscience/syncopy/doc/source/quickstart/quickstart.rst

 Preparations
 ============

-To start with a clean slate, let's construct a synthetic signal consisting of a damped harmonic and additive white noise:
+To start with a clean slate, let's construct a synthetic dataset consisting of a damped harmonic and additive white noise:

 .. literalinclude:: /quickstart/damped_harm.py

+With this we have a dataset of type :class:`~syncopy.AnalogData`, which is intended for holding time-series data like electrophys. measurements.

-With this we have white noise on both channels, and only channel 1 additionally got the damped harmonic signal.
+To recap: we have generated a synthetic dataset white noise on both channels, and ``channel1`` additionally carries the damped harmonic signal.

 .. hint::
    Further details about artificial data generation can be found at the :ref:`synth_data` section.